xwmx/nb/README.md

 ```

 Note: Installing through `npm` only installs completion scripts.
-On Ubuntu, WSL, and Alpine, you can
+On Ubuntu and WSL, you can
 run `nb env install` to install the optional dependencies.

 ##### bpkg